Launch the default Windows app for a URI

 Call LaunchUriAsync to launch a URI

 Use the LaunchUriAsync method to launch a URI.
 When you call this method, your app must be the foreground app, that is, it must be visible to the user.
 This requirement helps ensure that the user remains in control.
 To meet this requirement, make sure that you tie all URI launches directly to the UI of your app.
 The user must always take some action to initiate a URI launch.
-If you attempt to launch a URI and your app isn't in the foreground, the launch will fail and your error callback will be invoked.
+In a UWP app, if you attempt to launch a URI and your app isn't in the foreground, the launch will fail and your error callback will be invoked.

 First create a System.Uri object to represent the URI, then pass that to the LaunchUriAsync method.
 Use the return result to see if the call succeeded, as shown in the following example.